 Based in central Pennsylvania, BIG is the leading provider of cybersecurity protection services in the Susquehanna Valley.
 Offering a range of services and depth of IT & network security expertise, BIG has helped businesses of all sizes secure their networks from cyberattacks.

 From conducting recovery efforts after an attack to designing secure networks that proactively defend against threats and attacks, BIG’s team provides the experience and support your company needs.
+From our headquarters in downtown York, PA, BIG works with companies in Lancaster, York, and Harrisburg.

 If your network has already been compromised, you will need help restoring your network operations.
 We will quarantine affected systems, try to determine the source of the compromise, and provide a solution for the network and all affected machines.